 To date, the European Commission found no evidence of any such breach.
 Nationality ties, even when acquired by “accident”, come together with the existence of reciprocal rights and duties, including paying taxes in the United States for US citizens.

-Concerning the respect of the Payment Accounts Directive, the Commission has looked into the alleged infringements of the right to a basic bank account as prescribed, but has found no evidence of violation of the EU legal framework in the national measures transposing the Directive.
+Concerning the respect of the Payment Accounts Directive, the Commission has looked into the alleged infringements of the right to a basic bank account as prescribed but has found no evidence of a violation of the EU legal framework in the national measures transposing the Directive.

-The Commission was asked if there are plans to renegotiate the agreement on implementation of FATCA on an EU-wide basis, with identical reciprocal sharing obligations for both sides of the Atlantic?
+The Commission was asked if there are plans to renegotiate the agreement on the implementation of FATCA on an EU-wide basis, with identical reciprocal sharing obligations for both sides of the Atlantic.

-The negotiation on an EU agreement with the US on automatic exchange of information would be conditional to a mandate by the Council.
+The negotiation of an EU agreement with the US on the automatic exchange of information would be conditional on a mandate by the Council.
 So far, the European Commission has not received any indication that such a mandate is being considered.

 Americans Overseas informs local and European parliaments about the effects and problems that European citizens have with these (recently) introduced laws.
 By constantly putting the subject on the agenda and giving it attention, various changes have been achieved.